 - Recommend products.
 By collecting and more effectively using customer data, insurers can offer product recommendations based on particular interests, location, and browsing history.

 - Explore using voice-activated devices.
 Amazon’s Alexa or Apple’s Siri, for example, are becoming cheaper and more sophisticated.
 The convergence of advanced analytics and these voice-controlled devices could present exciting opportunities for insurers.
-Plus, according to HubSpot, 50% of all online searches will be voice searches by 2020.

 4 Personal Elements You Can Employ to Improve the Customer Service Experience